-1 cause is shown in civil cases and the underlying data is particularly 2 trustworthy, the court may admit the data under this rule for the 3 limited purpose of showing the basis for the expert's opinion.
-Nothing 4 in this rule restricts admissibility of underlying expert data when inquired into on cross-examination.
-5 6 In Ohio, Ohio R. Evid.
-703 provides as follows: 7 The facts or data in the particular case upon which an expert 8 bases an opinion or inference may be those perceived by him or 9 admitted in evidence at the hearing.
-10 In Tennessee, Tenn.
+1 inferences upon the subject, the facts or data need not be admissible 2 in evidence.
+3 4 (b) Underlying expert data must be independently admissible in 5 order to be received upon direct examination; provided that when 6 good cause is shown in civil cases and the underlying data is 7 particularly trustworthy, the court may admit the data under this rule 8 for the limited purpose of showing the basis for the expert 's opinion.
+9 Nothing in this rule restricts admissibility of underlying expert data 10 when inquired into on cross-examination.
+11 12 In Ohio, Ohio R. Evid.
+703 provides as follows: 13 14 The facts or data in the particular case upon which an expert 15 bases an opinion or inference may be those perceived by him or 16 admitted in evidence at the hearing.
+17 18 In Tennessee, Tenn.
 R. Evid.
-703 provides as follows: 11 The facts or data in the particular case upon which an expert 12 bases an opinion or inference may be those perceived by or made known to the expert at or before the hearing.
-If of a type reasonably 13 14 relied upon by experts in the particular field in forming opinions or inferences upon the subject, the facts or data need not be admissible in 15 16 evidence.
-The court shall disallow testimony in the form of an opinion or inference if the underlying facts or data indicate lack of 17 18 trustworthiness.
-19 In Texas, Tex.
+703 provides as follows: 19 20 The facts or data in the particular case upon which an expert 21 bases an opinion or inference may be those perceived by or made 22 known to the expert at or before the hearing.
+If of a type reasonably 23 relied upon by experts in the particular field in forming opinions or 24 inferences upon the subject, the facts or data need not be admissible 25 in evidence.
+The court shall disallow testimony in the form of an 26 opinion or inference if the underlying facts or data indicate lack of 27 trustworthiness.
+28 29 In Texas, Tex.
 R. Evid.
-Rule 703 provides as follows: 20 The facts or data in the particular case upon which an expert bases 21 an opinion or inference may be those perceived by, reviewed by or made 22 known to the expert at or before the hearing.
-If of a type reasonably relied 23 upon by experts in the particular field in forming opinions or inferences 24 upon the subject, the facts or data need not be admissible in evidence.
-25 Tex.
-R. Evid.
-705 deals further with the issue in subdivision (d) as follows: 26 (a) Disclosure of Facts or Data.
-The expert may testify in terms of 27 opinion or inference and give the expert's reasons therefore without prior disclosure of the underlying facts or data, unless the court 28 29 requires otherwise.
-The expert may in any event disclose on direct 30 examination, or be required to disclose on cross-examination, the 31 underlying facts or data, subject to subparagraphs (b) through (d).
-32 (b) Voir Dire.
-Prior to the expert giving the expert's opinion or disclosing the underlying facts or data, a party against whom the 33 34 opinion is offered upon request in a criminal case or in a civil case may 35 be permitted to conduct a voir dire examination directed to the
+Rule 703 provides as follows: 30 31 The facts or data in the particular case upon which an expert 32 bases an opinion or inference may be those perceived by, reviewed by or 33 made known to the expert at or before the hearing.
+If of a type 34 reasonably relied upon by experts in the particular field in forming opinions or inferences upon the subject, the facts or data need not be 35 admissible in evidence.
+36 opinion or inference and give the expert's reasons therefore without prior disclosure of the underlying facts or data, unless the court requires otherwise.
+The expert may in any event disclose on direct examination, or be required to disclose on cross-examination, the underlying facts or data, subject to subparagraphs (b) through (d).